stallman-j/ekonomR/vignettes/basic-plotting.md

 # Getting Started

-If you're working through this vignette with an eye towards starting your own project, I *highly* recommend first checking out the [package documentation](https://stallman-j.github.io/ekonomR/documentation/documentation/) and the vignette [Getting Started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/)) to get your entire project structure settled in a way that's scalable, sharable, and documentable.
+If you're working through this vignette with an eye towards starting your own project, I *highly* recommend first checking out the [package documentation](https://stallman-j.github.io/ekonomR/documentation/documentation/) and the vignette [Getting Started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/) to get your project structured in a way that's scalable, sharable, and documentable.

 You can check out the full list of vignettes [here](https://stallman-j.github.io/ekonomR/vignettes/vignettes/)